 A number of rather low mountains and hills also dot the Esfahan plain, among them the highest point of Esfahan - the Soffeh Mountain (2.240 m).
 A beautiful park has been laid out on the slopes of this mountain.
 Two water springs - Dervish and Pachenar (or Takht-e Soleiman) - add to the beauty of the site.
 During the reign of Shah Soleiman Safavid, the royal recreational pavilion existed here.
 Of this, only the round foundation has survived.
 Unfortunately, nothing has remained of the earlier structures, most of which were ruined at the order of Shah Abbas I. Only some scattered stone masonry indicates the existence of the Seljuk fort that was known as Qale-ye Dezh.
 On the hill to the west of the Soffeh Mountain, the ruins of the ancient tower called Takht-e Rostam can be seen.
 Some say that it was the place of the battle of Darius III Achaemenid and Alexander the Great.

 Rivers Two of the most important Iranian rivers take beginning in the Zagros mountains - the only navigable Iranian river Karun and the Zayandeh-Rud, the main river of the central Iranian plateau which waters the fertile plain of Esfahan.
 There is little water flow in summer when many streams disappear.
 Water is, however, stored naturally underground, finding its outlet in qanats and being tapped by wells.

 Located about 120 km southeast of Esfahan, the site is composed of the Gavkhuni Lake and the marshes of the lower Zayandeh-Rud which extend for some 60 km upstream.
-The site occupies the area of about 40,000 hectares.
+The site occupies an area of about 40,000 hectares.
 The lake level is subject to seasonal variation, with floods sometimes extending as far as 50 km upstream in winter and spring.
 The lower Zayandeh-Rud marshes have formed in the floodplain of the river and are usually inundated in early winter, drying out gradually during the spring.
 Much of the marshland which once existed in the area has been converted to agricultural use to take advantage of the rich alluvial soil.
 The site is important for staging and wintering migratory water birds.